Strategic charging infrastructure

 Stakeholders:

-• Service area operators, A-road operators, truck-stop operators: Clarify what consents are needed and where National Highways input applies.
+• Service area, A-road and truck-stop operators: Clarify what consents are needed and where National Highways input applies.

 National planning policy framework (December 2024)